-Since the Partnership's Properties involve restaurant tenants, the restaurant market is the major market segment with a material impact on Partnership operations.
+Since the Properties involve restaurant tenants, the restaurant market is the major market segment with a material impact on Partnership operations.
 The success of customer marketing and the operating effectiveness of the Partnership's lessee's, will impact the Partnership's future operating success in a very competitive restaurant and food service marketplace.

 There is no way to determine, with any certainty, which, if any, tenants will succeed or fail in their business operations over the term of their respective leases with the Partnership.
 The nationwide economic downturn may affect a lessee's operational activity and its ability to meet lease obligations.
 Based on past experience, it can be reasonably anticipated that some lessees will default on future lease payments to the Partnership, which will result in the loss of expected lease income for the Partnership.
-Management will use its best efforts to vigorously pursue collection of any defaulted amounts and to protect the Partnership's assets and future rental income potential by trying to re-lease any properties with rental defaults.
+The General Partner will use its best efforts to vigorously pursue collection of any defaulted amounts and to protect the Partnership's assets and future rental income potential by trying to re-lease any properties with rental defaults.
 External events, which could impact the Partnership's liquidity, are the entrance of other competitors into the market areas of our tenants; the relocation of the market area itself to another traffic area; liquidity and working capital needs of the lessees; and failure or withdrawal of any of the national franchises held by the Partnership's tenants.
 Each of these events, alone or in combination, would affect the liquidity level of the lessees resulting in possible default by a tenant.
 Since the information regarding plans for future liquidity and expansion of closely held organizations, which are tenants of the Partnership, tend to be of a private and proprietary nature, anticipation of individual liquidity problems is difficult.

-The continuing nationwide economic downturn has created a difficult credit environment.
+Despite an apparent slow economic recovery, the nationwide economic downturn has created a continuing difficult credit environment.
 Fortunately, the Partnership has limited exposure to the credit markets, as the Partnership has no mortgage debt.
 Management monitors the depository institutions that hold the Partnership's cash on a regular basis and believes that funds have been deposited with creditworthy financial institutions.
-In addition, the Partnership has no outstanding mortgage debt.
-However, the continued economic downturn and lack of available credit could delay or inhibit Management's ability to dispose of the Partnership's Properties, or cause Management to have to dispose of the Partnership's Properties for a lower than anticipated return.
-As a result, Management continues to maintain an objective to preserve capital and sustain property values while selectively disposing of the Properties as appropriate.
+However, the economic environment and lack of available credit could delay or inhibit the General Partner's ability to dispose of the Properties, or cause management to have to dispose of the Properties for a lower than anticipated return.
+As a result, the General Partner continues to maintain an objective to preserve capital and sustain property values while selectively disposing of the Properties as appropriate.